CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 `pointer\_file`.
 The code assumes that auxiliary binary tracer restart files will be identified using the same pointer and file name prefix, but with an additional character string in the file name that is associated with each tracer set.
-All variables are included in  restart files.
+All variables are included in netCDF restart files.

 Additional namelist flags provide further control of restart behavior.